 In a medium saucepan bring water to boiling.
 Add tea bags, anise, and cinnamon stick.
 Reduce heat. simmer, uncovered, for 3 to 5 minutes.
 Discard tea bags and cinnamon stick.
 Stir in nectar, honey, and lemon juice.
 Heat through.

 Pour tea mixture into four heat-proof cups, floating a star anise on top of each.
 Makes 4 servings. – courtesy of Better Homes & Gardens

-All winter warmers to be served by the fire with a book!
+All winter warmers should be served by the fire with a book!